FredHutch/tfcb_2022/homeworks/homework08/README.md

 The homework is a Jupyter notebook series of empty code-cells which you will need to update to generate the necessary outputs.
 The expected outputs are shown in many instances.
 Note that the umaps and clusters you will  identify might be slightly different to the expected outputs due to random seeds used by `scanpy`.

-The conda environment that you built for the Lecture 19 should work for the Homework too.
+The conda environment that you built for the Lectures 18 and 19 will work for the Homework too.

 Make sure your entire notebook is executable, and has been executed in order (in the "Cell" menu, select "Run All")